-I work primarily with paper-mâché.
-The stuff used for little kids art projects and piñatas.
-It’s cheap, non-toxic, doesn’t stink, and is easy to clean up.
+I work primarily with paper-mâché, a humble medium that is often underestimated.
+It's accessible to anyone, requires no special tools or process, and it's biodegradable, non-toxic, doesn’t stink, and easy to clean up.
 It’s also incredibly strong, flexible, durable, and complex.

 Biography